oonid/oo.or.id/content/contents/install-moodle.md

         }
 ```

-To configuration below (and do not forget to `sudo systemctl restart nginx`):
+To the configuration below (and don't forget to `sudo systemctl restart nginx`):

 ```
         location ~ [^/]\.php(/|$) {
                 fastcgi_split_path_info  ^(.+\.php)(/.+)$;